-Compiles the artefacts denoted by the source path s (possibly a path pattern) into the target path t.
+Compiles the artifacts denoted by the source path s (possibly a path pattern) into the target path t.
 If s is a folder, then all Java and aspect files will be compiled.
 Additional parameters of the AspectJ compiler can directly be given as named attributes as described above for the Java compiler blackbox instantiator.

 setOf(FileArtifact) aspectJ(collectionOf(FileArtifact) s, Path t, ...)

-Compiles the artefacts denoted by s into the target path t.
+Compiles the artifacts denoted by s into the target path t.
 Additional parameters of the AspectJ compiler can directly be given as named attributes as described above for the Java compiler blackbox instantiator.

 XVCL